tpm2dev/tpm.dev.tutorials/Intro/README.md

 the current PCR values represent a trusted state.
-For example, one might have a database of known-good and known-bad firmware/ROM digests, then one can check that only known-good ones appear in the eventlog and that reproducing the hash extensions described by the eventlot produces the same PCR values as one can read, and if so it follows that the system has only executed trusted code.
+For example, one might have a database of known-good and known-bad firmware/ROM digests, then one can check that only known-good ones appear in the eventlog and that reproducing the hash extensions described by the eventlog produces the same PCR values as one can read, and if so it follows that the system has only executed trusted code.